 Materials including court decisions, legislation, and administrative regulations are used to examine important legal aspects of public policy.
 Legal research, interpretation and draftsmanship skills are developed.
 Relationships among lawmaking agencies and between law and policy are explored through specific cases.

 Students learn and apply quantitative methods including cost-benefit analysis; statistical and econometric analysis of policy-relevant data; survey design and interpretation; and formal policy models based on decision theory.

 This course is designed to acquaint students with the basic principles and practices of leadership – defined as the ability to focus an organization's or a public's attention on common problems and to mobilize necessary energy and resources to solve or ameliorate them.
 The course is also designed to help students develop their own capacities for leadership.
 We will be examining public agencies and not-for-profit organizations, advocacy groups, and individual “change agents,” all seeking either to improve service delivery, institute new policies, or empower those who need more voice.

-POLITICAL AND AGENCY MANAGEMENT ASPECTS OF PUBLIC POLICY (PP250)
+the politics OF PUBLIC POLICY (PP250)

 Political and organizational factors involved in developing new policies, choosing among alternatives, gaining acceptance, assuring implementation, and coping with unanticipated consequences.
 Includes case studies, theoretical, empirical, and interpretative works from several disciplines.